vallafederico/tinytween/README.md

 ## Object Pooling

-TweenJS uses an object pooling system to optimize memory usage and performance.
+**ttween** uses an object pooling system to optimize memory usage and performance.
 To create a new Tween instance using the object pool, use the Tween.create method:

 ```js
 const tween = Tween.create(target, properties, config);